 In Quepos, the lovely Gaia Hotel and Reserve has a wonderful restaurant, La Luna, with gorgeous sunset views.
 We also enjoyed some R&R with massages at the tranquil Raindrop Spa.
-We also went for an amazing kayak trip through the mangroves.
+Plus, our kayaking trip through the mangroves was absolutely unforgettable.

 A trek through the misty Monteverde Cloud Forest is an extraordinary experience and was one of the highlights of our time in Costa Rica.
 Just as we did at Manuel Antonio, we awoke early and got to the park as soon as it opened, which made for a mystical experience as we wondered the foggy paths and listened to the sounds of the jungle at dawn with very few other humans in sight.

 We stayed at the Monteverde Lodge & Gardens, which offered a fantastic nighttime nature walk and a great restaurant.
 The staff were super friendly and patient with us, as we opted to practice our Spanish instead of speaking English.

 Note that the drive up to Monteverde includes some rough roads up a mountain with a steep drop.
 So check the conditions and the best routes before you go.